 We believe that regular class attendance increases the student's probability for successful performance and fosters the development of punctuality, self-discipline and responsibility.
 Students are expected to attend classes 90% of the time in order to earn credit.

 Student Athletes are expected to be in school on time.
-Any absence may disqualify the student for participation in any school related competition or event.
+Students must be present by the end of their 2nd period class or they may be disqualified from participation in any school related competition or event.

 Excused Absences